How to Build 3 Types of Mobile App Notifications For An Online Marketplace?

 At Apiko, we’ve dealt with the development of the Netherlands-based event management marketplace app, called Meals Unite.
-It’s (primarily) a mobile marketplace which allows you to arrange meal sessions by hosting your friends or complete strangers to meet the new people, right at your home.
-The product with such concept surely makes us get to know each other a bit closer via live communication and food culture.
+It’s (primarily) a mobile marketplace that allows you to arrange meal sessions by hosting your friends or complete strangers to meet new people, right at your home.
+The product with such a concept surely makes us get to know each other a bit closer via live communication and food culture.

 Currently, the app is available for Android devices.
 Try it out and download Meals Unite from Google Play.

 Take a look at how we’ve implemented in-app messaging examples mechanism in Meals Unite:

 What to pay attention to when comparing in-app notifications vs push notifications

 The truth to say, there’s no ‘better than this or that’ type of notification.
 What you need to know that such project details, like notifiers, should be in constant A/B testing.
 To make the most of the effectiveness from notifications, there are several tips to get going with:

 Apply the latest UX\UI design trends or create your own ones,

 Experiment and determine personal in-app messaging or mobile push notifications best practices.

 3. Other kinds of notifications (text message notification system and email notification system)